nielstanis/cphdevfest2023/Notes.md

 - Optional; enable `gitsign` for this repo as described earlier.
 - Add changes to it `git add .` and commit `git commit -m "Website" -S` (lose `-S` if your not signing the commit).
 - Create a new GitHub Repo and call it `DocWebGen` and push changes to that one.
-- We need to create a GitHub Actions pipeline (main.yml) that looks following, make sure to put in the right repo name to store the created image.
+- We need to create a GitHub Actions pipeline (main.yml) that looks following, make sure to put in the right repo name to store the created image by replacing `GITHUBACCOUNT` with your own.
+- Right now we work on tags; we should work on sha hashes of images and actions!

 ```yaml
 name: container